DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 In electronic books we have to work around things in a completely different way to the paper world.
 This means that the transposition from an existing work to an electronic representation is rife with difficulties if the structure of the texts and, in particular when the relation between illustrations and running text, is important.
 In the world of text based publications (novels, research publications) there is generally only running text.
 For these publications the page size is less important and this is part of the reason why ereaders are becoming increasingly popular.
 On electronic reading devices the text can always be made to fit the size of the device, this is called **reflowable** text.
 In all other cases, the creator (publisher, designer, etc.) has to consider how to design the work and under what conditions content and meaning are represented.
 This will be discussed in the following chapters for various outlets, as one might opt for various versions of the original work.
 It goes without saying that in the coming years, authors and designers will try and develop digitally conceived works that intrinsically allow for a variety of representations depending on the reading device whether electronic or not.

 ## What are some electronic possibilities?
 Novel electronic capabilities enable a great number of possible publication outlets.
 Before entering into the problematic aspects of such a plurality of presentations of the same message, we investigate the possibilities.
 As with all technological possibilities; the coin has two sides (leaving aside the unstable rim) which exclude each other.
 The printing press introduced pagination and indexing, allowing many thousands of identical texts to be read and compared by an expanding group of readers over the years, independently of location.
 In an electronic world with non-fixed screen sizes this is complicated.
 On paper text is fixed, this allows for comparisons and interactions between different readers separated in space and time.
-In an electronic version the fixity of the text remains, as the text file is independent from its final substrate (E-ink, lcd, paper), but its presentation on the final substrate can vary substantially.
+In an electronic version the fixity of the text remains, as the text file is independent from its final substrate (**e-ink**, **LCD**, paper), but its presentation on the final substrate can vary substantially.
 Think about the introduction of numbering phrases in the Bible, which came along when Bibles became printed books in very different formats and the priest wanted everybody in the audience to read the same text.
 As the formats of the Bibles were non standardized, page numbers were of no help, hence the numbering of the phrases.
 In an electronic environment, where page numbers are unstable, we are confronted with the same problem.

 The challenge becomes even greater if we widen our ambition to pictures, audio and video, hyperlinks, etc. In the Toolkit project, we deal with the field of books in the arts.
 This category of books integrates all aspects of text-only publications but expands it with visual information that can be explanatory of the text and, more importantly, to visual information which can be a 'stand alone' statement.
 In such cases, text, helps the 'reader' (viewer) to have an understanding of and have a deeper appreciation for the object.
 It is clear that various forms of art books demand and enable different electronic representations.
 In these books we witness a crossover between the primary importance of text and image.